Rhode Island Lemon Law: Your Complete Legal Guide

 - Motorcycles: Street-legal motorcycles with manufacturer warranties

-- Used vehicles: Vehicles transferred during the warranty period
+- Used vehicles: Vehicles transferred during the duration of any express or implied warranty

-- Leased vehicles: Vehicles leased for one year or more under written lease agreements
+- Leased vehicles: Vehicles leased for one year or more under a written lease agreement

 Vehicles NOT Covered